fxstein/GoProX/docs/feature-planning/issue-20-git-flow-model/GIT_FLOW_IMPLEMENTATION_PLAN.md

 ## Next Steps

 ### Immediate Actions
-1. **Update Issue Status**: Mark as "Deferred - Foundation Priority"
+1. **Prepare Documentation**: Create git-flow training materials
-2. **Focus on Foundation**: Complete Phase 1 infrastructure work
+2. **Enhance CI/CD**: Ensure workflows support git-flow implementation
-3. **Prepare Documentation**: Create git-flow training materials
+3. **Team Preparation**: Provide git-flow training and documentation
-4. **Enhance CI/CD**: Ensure workflows support future git-flow implementation
+4. **Implementation**: Execute git-flow implementation plan

-### Future Actions (Post-Foundation)
+### Implementation Actions
-1. **Reassess Priority**: Evaluate git-flow implementation after foundation completion
+1. **Branch Protection**: Configure GitHub branch protection rules
-2. **Team Preparation**: Provide git-flow training and documentation
+2. **Branch Structure**: Create develop branch and set up workflow
-3. **Implementation**: Execute git-flow implementation plan
+3. **Workflow Migration**: Migrate current development to git-flow
 4. **Monitoring**: Track success metrics and adjust as needed

 ## Conclusion

-Git-flow implementation is a valuable workflow enhancement that will improve code quality, collaboration, and release management.
-However, the current foundation-first development strategy requires completing core infrastructure before implementing workflow changes.
+Git-flow implementation will improve code quality, collaboration, and release management for the GoProX project.
+The implementation should focus on establishing a structured workflow that supports the current development pace while preparing for future team growth.

-**Recommendation**: Defer git-flow implementation until foundation infrastructure is complete, then implement using the phased approach outlined in this plan.
+**Recommendation**: Implement git-flow using the phased approach outlined in this plan, starting with preparation activities and then moving to full implementation.

 This approach ensures that:
-- Core functionality is stable before workflow changes
+- Git-flow implementation is well-planned and documented
-- Git-flow implementation builds on solid foundation
+- Team is prepared for workflow changes
-- Team can focus on high-impact infrastructure work
+- Implementation builds on existing CI/CD infrastructure
-- Future git-flow implementation will be more effective
+- Workflow supports current and future development needs

 ---

-*This plan should be reviewed and updated as foundation work progresses and project priorities evolve.*
+*This plan should be reviewed and updated as implementation progresses and project needs evolve.*